opena11y/ainspector-for-firefox/README.md

 row chnages to the "Rule Group View" showing the summary results for the group of rules.

-This view uses the following custom eeb components:
+The Summary view uses the following custom web components:
 * `resultSummary`: Summary table of all rule results at top of sidepanel
 * `resultTablist`: Switching between Rule Category and WCAG Guidelines grids
 * `resultGrid`: Grids of rule group results for Rule Category and WCAG Guidelines

 #### `viewRuleGroup.js`